digitalocean/k8s-adoption-journey/README.md

 2/ Development
 - Install tilt.
 Modify source code locally for a python file of the bookinfo app.
 Show both options where Tilt automatically updates via registry, vs. hot reload the container.
+- Install telepresence.
+Showcase how multiple developers can work on the same dev cluster.

 3/ CI/CD Setup